Skip to main content

 Human identifications

-Non-wildlife IDs include objects and domestic animals.
+Non-wildlife identifications include objects and domestic animals.

 The following categories can be used to tag objects: